Paying for college Applying for Financial Aid

-For information about the types of financial aid that might be available to you at The University of Texas at Austin—including grants, loans, work-study and scholarships—visit the Funding Sources page on the Office of Student Financial Services web site.
+For information about the types of financial aid that might be available to you at The University of Texas at Austin—including grants, loans, work-study and scholarships—visit the Types of Aid page on the Office of Student Financial Services web site.

 Applying for scholarships

 Find out about the process of applying for UT Austin scholarships and about college, departmental and program scholarships.